 - Both blockchains are adopted, but one of them is favored.
 One of the two chains becomes the dominant chain in terms of adoption and value.

 Now, this is where the example of Ethereum Classic is fitting, so let’s look at it in more detail.

-In April 2016, a digital decentralized autonomous organization, DAO, was installed on the Ethereum blockchain in order to create a form of investor-directed venture capital fund.
+In April 2016, a digital decentralized autonomous organization, DAO, was installed on the Ethereum blockchain to create an investor-directed venture capital fund.

 Without any doubt, Ethereum is the dominant force here.
 Ethereum is by some distance the 2nd biggest cryptocurrency by market cap, while at the time of writing, Ethereum Classic doesn’t even make the top 50.

 Talking about dominance – as we all know and have already mentioned, Bitcoin is the most popular cryptocurrency out there.

 Over recent times, the interest in “digital gold” has been only growing.
 As a result, so has an interest in its history, including its hard forks.